revanthsai-00/neurolab-hadoop-spark/README.md

 Finally we can store the data as table in hive meatstore if required we can also create real time dashboards by using some dashboarding tools.

 To run this project :
-Firt we have to keep our files in the hdfs using the command hdfs dfs -put users.csv / hdfs dfs -put movies.csv / hdfs dfs -put ratings.csv /
+First we have to keep our files in the hdfs using the command hdfs dfs -put users.csv / hdfs dfs -put movies.csv / hdfs dfs -put ratings.csv /